spagna/Neuron-Project/README.md

 All the files made so far have been deplaced in a new branch: that was the one neuron program.

 The program has to evolve: it has to work for two neurons and one connection.

+Add a new attribute: a time buffer array.
+The array will store the amplitude J recevied from a neuron that has spiked, and it stores that data with a certain a D.
+Problems: difficult to know how to fill the ring buffer, and how it has to work exactly.
+I've tried to use a vector (even if it's more expansive in terms of time).
+The vector is filled but I don't know how the post-synpatic neuron has to receive it.
+After trying the function receive with the time buffer vector and the time plus the delay (in step) as argument, the program doesn't work.
+The time buffer returns array.
+No more changes added.